 All staff are provided with multifunctional cloths and face masks, which they must of course wear all the time for customer contact.
 In closed rooms (e.g. ski schools), plexiglass screens are set up.

-In cable cars and chairlifts, the same regulations apply as to all public transport: a face mask is mandatory and therefore the cable cars and chairlifts can be occupied as normal (e.g. eight people in a 8-seater and four people in a 4-seater cable car, four people on a 4-seater chairlift).
+In cable cars and chairlifts, the same regulations apply as to all public transport: a FFP-2 mask is mandatory and therefore the cable cars and chairlifts can be occupied as normal (e.g. four people in a 8-seater and two people in a 4-seater cable car, two people on a 4-seater chairlift).

 Guests are informed with the help of signs in the resort and updated information is always available on our homepage.